Class Integration2

 • dqpsrt

-This is a port of the original FORTRAN routine whose header is given below: c***begin prologue dqpsrt c***refer to dqage,dqagie,dqagpe,dqawse c***routines called (none) c***revision date 810101 (yymmdd) c***keywords sequential sorting c***author piessens,robert,appl. math. & progr. div. - k.u.leuven c de doncker,elise,appl. math. & progr. div. - k.u.leuven c***purpose this routine maintains the descending ordering in the c list of the local error estimated resulting from the c interval subdivision process. at each call two error c estimates are inserted using the sequential search c method, top-down for the largest error estimate and c bottom-up for the smallest error estimate. c***description c c ordering routine c standard fortran subroutine c double precision version This routine maintains the descending ordering in the list of the local error estimated resulting from the interval subdivision process.
+This is a port of the original FORTRAN routine whose header is given below: c***begin prologue dqpsrt c***refer to dqage,dqagie,dqagpe,dqawse c***routines called (none) c***revision date 810101 (yymmdd) c***keywords sequential sorting c***author piessens,robert,appl. math. invalid input: '&' progr. div. - k.u.leuven c de doncker,elise,appl. math. invalid input: '&' progr. div. - k.u.leuven c***purpose this routine maintains the descending ordering in the c list of the local error estimated resulting from the c interval subdivision process. at each call two error c estimates are inserted using the sequential search c method, top-down for the largest error estimate and c bottom-up for the smallest error estimate. c***description c c ordering routine c standard fortran subroutine c double precision version This routine maintains the descending ordering in the list of the local error estimated resulting from the interval subdivision process.
 At each call two error estimates are inserted using the sequential search method, top-down for the largest error estimate and bottom-up for the smallest error estimate.

 Parameters: